zaid3727/Student_Accommodation_Finder_Bot/README.md

-# Pepper Facial Recognition Project
+# Student Accomodation Finder Bot
 ## Overview
 This project implements facial recognition using the Pepper robot and integrates speech and chatbot functionalities to assist users with accommodation selection.